 The APR is calculated as the total interest rate that you would be charged if you borrowed the full loan amount, kept the funds for a whole year and then paid back everything at the end of the year.

 How does the APR compare to the total cost of credit?

-Whilst APR can be a useful metric, it generally doesn’t actually reflect the total cost of credit because:
+Whilst APR can be useful, it generally doesn’t reflect the actual cost of borrowing because:

-You normally pay back loans in weekly or monthly instalments, rather than paying back the full loan amount and interest at the end of the term
+You normally pay back loans in monthly instalments, rather than paying back the full loan amount and interest at the end of the term.

-You are unlikely to keep the funds for exactly a year, either because your scheduled loan term is different or because you choose to repay early
+You're unlikely to keep the funds for exactly a year, either because your scheduled loan term is different or because you choose to repay early.

 What does this mean in practice?